platformatic/platformatic/docs/db/authorization/strategies.md

 ## JSON Web Token (JWT)

 The JWT strategy is built on top of the [`@fastify/jwt`](https://github.com/fastify/fastify-jwt) plugin.
-By default `@fastify/jwt` looks for JWTs primarily in the `Authorization` header of HTTP requests.
+By default, `@fastify/jwt` looks for JWTs primarily in the `Authorization` header of HTTP requests.

 ![Platformatic DB JWT integration](./images/jwt.png)